-After more than five years of research across 15,000+ people using Know Your Team, we’ve noticed how much the quality of the questions you ask as a leader determine the quality of the answers you receive.
+After more than five years of research across 15,000+ people using Know Your Team, we’ve noticed how much the quality of the questions you ask as a leader determines the quality of the answers you receive.
 If the question is vague and general (“How’s it going?”), the response is vague and general (“Fine.”)
 If the question is half-hearted and boiler-plate (“What could be better?”), the response is half-hearted and boiler-plate (“Nothing I can think of at the moment”).

 What makes for the best employee engagement survey questions to ask?

 We took a look at the questions asked through Know Your Team — our hundreds of questions we’ve researched and written, and the hundreds of questions our customers have written — and pulled the questions with the highest response rates.